flwidmer/ultimate-profile-builder/readme.txt

 == Description ==

+> Totally revamped version 2.
+Now with a brand new GUI and additional custom field types!

 Ultimate Profile Builder by CMSHelpLive lets you create and manage profiles on your WordPress site!
 You can define custom user roles like Authors, Actors, Tennis Players or anything you want.
 It will also allow vistors to register on the site, fill out custom fields specific to user roles and upload profile images.
 Their profiles can be edited by the users anytime by logging into the profile area of the site.
 You can display member profiles as list or box view.
 The profile view will show image thumbnail, profile snippets and user posts contribution.

 All user activity takes place on the front end, and logging in and editing does not requires users to go into the dashboard area.
 This is especially important if you want your users to have a consistent experience across the website.

 **Below are the major features of Ultimate Profile Builder**

+* Intuitive GUI
 * Create Custom Registration Page for registering new users on your website.
-* Custom fields include Text Box, Text Area, Radio Button, Checkbox and Selectbox.
+* Custom fields include Text Box, Text Area, Radio Button, Checkbox, Selectbox, Paragraph, Date, Email, Number and T&C Checkbox.
 * Default fields include - username, nickname, website, AIM, Yahoo, Jabber and About.
+* Create new Role or Field directly from "New" button on WordPress admin bar.
 * Administrator can show/ hide any default field.
 * Administrator can define custom text over registration form.
 * Administrator can define label, order, length and description of custom fields.